achadee/gethub/README.md

 ## Getting Started

-This project runs on Docker, so you can run it on a container service like [ECS]( https://aws.amazon.com/ecs/) or you can run it locally buy [installing docker](https://docs.docker.com/install/) on your machine
+This project runs on Docker, so you can run it on a container service like [ECS]( https://aws.amazon.com/ecs/) or you can run it locally by [installing docker](https://docs.docker.com/install/) on your machine

 ### Installing